josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 </code-example>

-The command generates the new named schematic inside your collection, with a main `index.ts` file and its associated test spec.
+The command generates the new named schematic inside your collection, with a main `index.ts` file and the associated test spec.
-It also adds the name, description, and factory function for the new schematic to the collection's schema in the `collection.json` file.
+It also adds the name, description, and factory function for the new schematic to the schema of the collection in the `collection.json` file.

 ## Collection contents